Panel blasts U.N. over handling of Central Africa peacekeeper abuse

 The U.N. only began speaking openly about the year-old charges after media organizations began reporting on them in April.
 At that point, U.N.
 Secretary-General Ban Ki-moon ordered an independent investigation of the U.N. treatment of the allegations.

-In its findings, the three-member review panel harshly criticized the way the U.N. and its agencies dealt with the alleged abuse, calling it "seriously flawed" and a "gross institutional failure."
-It said three senior U.N. officials had abused their authority by failing to take action.
+In its findings, the three-member review panel harshly criticized the way the U.N. and its agencies dealt with the alleged abuse, calling it "seriously flawed" and a "gross institutional failure".
+It said several senior U.N. officials had abused their authority by failing to take action.

 Ban said he accepted the report's findings.